pifcorp/public_incentive_funding/README.md

 - Setup Addresses for Public Incentives on Local or Kovan Testnet with Members and Multiple charter school programs

-- dApp for Voting and for Copyrighting the programs onto the platform
+- dApp for Auction and for Copyrighting the programs onto the platform

 - Build Streamlit Application
   - Public Incentive Funding Program Directory: